Prepare for your application interview

 Important Notes:

-- While processing your visa, the consulate may hold your passport for 2-4 weeks.
-That will prevent you from travelling internationally until your passport is returned.
+- While processing your visa, the consulate may hold your passport.
+That will prevent you from traveling internationally until your passport is returned.
 Plan accordingly.

-- Students should compile required visa documentation well in advance of their visa appointment to ensure enough processing time.
-Students who apply late put their ability to study abroad at risk and may incur financial penalties in the form of lost deposits, late-withdrawal fees and/or non-refundable flight purchases.
+- Students should gather required visa documentation well in advance of their visa appointment to ensure enough processing time.
+Students who apply late put their ability to study abroad at risk and may incur financial losses in the form of lost deposits, late-withdrawal fees and/or non-refundable flight purchases.